-In Linux systems, by default, the history does not include a timestamp, which can be annoying when you want to see when a command was executed to determine an update or some kind.
+In Linux systems, the history does not include a timestamp, which can be annoying when you want to see when a command was executed to determine an update.

-So today, I'll be showing you how to enable timestamps for the bash history in Linux.
+So today, I'll show you how to enable timestamps for the bash history in Linux.

 Retrieving the history